Squarespace Vs WordPress:

 The early beginnings of Squarespace occurred in Casalena’s undergraduate dorm room.
 He did everything by himself as a one-man-team – he was the coder, the marketing officer, and the customer service representative.
 This all went on until 2006, when Squarespace finally reached $1 million in revenue.
 Today, the company employs over 500 people in total.

 Pros of Squarespace

 Although WordPress is also relatively easy to use, you still have to handle all the technicalities yourself unless you choose the premium plan.
-And even then, it’s up to you to update your blog and configure your own site, which not all beginner bloggers can handle from the get-go.
+This means that you need to do everything yourself, from setting up your blog, customizing the themes, and even selecting the best plugins available.
+And even then, it’s up to you to periodically update your blog and configure your own site, something that not all beginner bloggers can handle from the get-go.